 - Add text, numeric, or LaTeX placeholders.

 - Pre-define template markup.
-All questions that contain a Template Markup field, such as Cloze or Math Formula Questions, can have certain formatting predefined and saved in the template.
+All questions that contain a Template Markup field, such as Cloze Text or Cloze Math questions, can have certain formatting predefined and saved in the template.
 This can greatly improve your authors' productivity when creating complex layout Questions.

 Figure 4 shows an example of a Cloze Text template with table formatting, response boxes are placed inside table cells.